 This Sporades island may be famous for its Hollywood links and the movie Mamma Mia.
-However, Skopelos town is far from being overrun with tourists.
+However, Skopelos town is far from being overrun by tourists.

 Once upon a time, Skopelos town was known as “Peparithos”.
 The town has a rich history that dates back over several centuries.

-You will find the oldest church in town nestled within the Venetian castle walls.
-The 17th century basilica of Agios Athanasios is worth a visit, and often plays host to weddings, baptisms and celebrations.
+You will find the oldest church in the town nestled within the Venetian castle walls.
+The 17th-century basilica of Agios Athanasios is worth a visit, and often plays host to weddings, baptisms, and celebrations.

 There are waymarkers that indicate the route that you need to follow to complete the trail.
 However, there are portions of the route where you need to follow the roadside.
 As such, it is advisable to download an offline map.